 - Deploy chatbots: through the magic of natural language processing (NLP), chatbots can help automate HR service delivery

-AI for HR managers
+AI in HR management

 Artificial intelligence in HR can take away the time-consuming tasks in the hiring process, such as filtering applicants’ skill sets, qualifications, competencies, experience and cultural fit, to ensure best fit for vacant roles.

-AI can then assist in new hires’ onboarding process by settling them in with personalized emails, necessary paperwork, scheduling meetings and even pairing them with the most suitable work buddy to help them learn the ropes.
+AI can then assist in new hires’ onboarding process by settling them in with personalised emails, necessary paperwork, scheduling meetings and even pairing them with the most suitable work buddy to help them learn the ropes.

 Coaching employees is where HR technology AI systems really come into play: each individual employee has their own feedback loop so they can interact with HR practitioners, and managers to learn and improve.